CAFE Agriculture Community

 - Livestock and Equine: for students interested in work with domestic, large-breed animals

-Students who live in the CAFE LLP are required to enroll in a corresponding section of GEN 100: Issues in Agriculture, Food and Environment.
+Students who live in the CAFE LLP are required to enroll in a corresponding section of AFE 100: Issues in Agriculture, Food and Environment.
 This is an introductory course requiring critical analysis of the major social, economic, political and scientific issues in agriculture and related disciplines.

 In the spring semester, students may choose from a menu of connected courses organized by the LLP Director.
 The available courses will be relevant to students’ interests and career goals.